 We continue to work on measurement with How Does Fall Measure Up.
 The boys and girls count how many block units tall each fall picture is.
 Its a nice introduction to base ten blocks as well.

 Count and Graph The boys and girls love little graphs that they can do independently.
 Up until November we usually do graphs in a large group setting.
 In Forest Friends Count & Graph the boys and girls will count and graph each of the forest animals.

 Number Sense and DiceWe all know that learning is more fun when you make it a game…now at some feathers and its a blast.
 The boys and girls LOVED Tail Feather Fun.
 They roll the dice and then add the matching number of feathers.
 Their favorite part was adding the feather to the dough.

 The boys and girls also had a blast with Color Word Corn.
 They roll the dice and color the corn the corresponding color.

 ShapesIn November, most of the boys and girls can identify all of their shapes and we are starting to look at 2D and 3D shapes.
 In Shape Chase the boys and girls choose a card and determine which shape the 3D picture resembles.

 AdditionNovember I still use objects to help students add.
 Subtraction is similar.
 This helps students visualize.
-You may also like:
+Here are some more kindergarten related posts you may like: